binarykitchen/amazing-grace/README.md

 [![Build Status](https://travis-ci.org/binarykitchen/amazing-grace.svg?branch=master)](https://travis-ci.org/binarykitchen/amazing-grace)

 A tiny middleware for a sweet graceful shutdown procedure.
 Just listen to amazing Grace while closing the app.
-Existing connections will be respected during a configurable period of time.
+Existing connections will be respected during a configurable timeout while new ones are being refused.

-This middleware is recommended if you want to harden your nodejs app for zero down time during produciton.
+This middleware is recommended if you want to harden your nodejs app for zero down time during production.

-# Example
+## Example

 ```js
 var amazingGrace    = require('amazing-grace'),